Why Global Security & Arms Control Matter

 Russia-Ukraine War — Arms Control Implications (2024–2025)

 The ongoing Russia-Ukraine war has severely damaged the global arms control architecture.
-Russia suspended the New START Treaty (the last major US-Russia nuclear arms control agreement) in February 2023 and withdrew from it in November 2023, ending decades of bilateral nuclear arms control.
+Russia suspended its participation in New START on 21 February 2023 (citing Western support for Ukraine).
+The treaty itself formally expired on 5 February 2026 — its maximum extension date under treaty terms — without renewal or replacement.
+On 4 February 2026, Russia's Foreign Ministry declared the treaty's obligations no longer binding.
 This means there are no binding limits on US or Russian nuclear arsenals for the first time since 1972.
-The P5 (five Nuclear Weapons States under the NPT) failed to issue a joint statement at the NPT Preparatory Committee (PrepCom) meetings in 2024, reflecting deep divisions.
+The P5 (five Nuclear Weapons States under the NPT) failed to issue a joint statement at the NPT Preparatory Committee (PrepCom) meetings in 2023, 2024, and 2025, reflecting deep divisions.

 India maintained its consistent position: global disarmament must be universal, non-discriminatory, and verifiable — targeting a NWFW (nuclear weapons-free world) through a time-bound, phased framework.
 India supported calls for US-Russia resumption of strategic stability dialogue.

-UPSC angle: Russia's START treaty withdrawal (2023), the collapse of bilateral arms control, and India's advocacy for universal disarmament are important for GS-II global security questions.
+UPSC angle: New START timeline — Russia suspended February 2023; treaty expired 5 February 2026 (not renewed); no binding US-Russia nuclear arsenal limits for first time since 1972.
+The collapse of bilateral arms control and India's advocacy for universal disarmament are important for GS-II global security questions.

 India's Missile Technology and Export Control Regimes (2024)